vgmstream/vgmstream/doc/USAGE.md

 play and rejects anything it can't, but if no plugin "claims" the file (and most don't), Winamp will just pass it to the *first* `.dll` in the plugin folder that reports the extension.
-Since vgmstream supports tons of extensions sometimes it may receive files it can't play (even after rejecting them before).
+Since vgmstream supports tons of extensions sometimes it may receive files it can't play (even after rejecting them).
 This oddness can be solved by renaming the plugins' `.dll` so vgmstream goes *last*.

-For example, vgmstream ignores sequenced `.vgm` but supports streamed `.vgm` (another format).
-If your *in_vgm* plugin version doesn't "claim" sequenced `.vgm` Winamp may send it to vgmstream by mistake (so won't be playable), depending on how it's named.
-Here vgmstream has higher priority and fail:
+For example, vgmstream ignores *sequenced* `.vgm` but supports *streamed* `.vgm` (another format).
+If your *in_vgm* plugin version doesn't "claim" *sequenced* `.vgm`, Winamp may send it to vgmstream by mistake (won't be playable), depending on how the plugin is named.
+Here vgmstream has higher priority and `.vgm` will fail:
 ```
 in_vgmstream.dll
 in_vgmW.dll
 ```
-And here has lower and will be playable:
+And here has lower and `.vgm` will be playable:
 ```
 in_vgm.dll
 in_vgmstream.dll